Greek restaurant: Greece

 In many Greek restaurants, it is not considered impolite for guests to enter the kitchen to see what is cooked before ordering; however, this is not typical in fine dining and hotel restaurants.
 After visiting the kitchen, a waiter will be notified of guests' choices.
 Table service is usually relaxed and laid-back and patrons may need to flag down or wait for staff to order and request items.
 Wine is commonly consumed during lunch and dinner.

 United States

 In the U.S., Greek restaurants provide authentic Greek cuisine and dining customs.
+They vary in types of service, cuisine, menu offerings, table settings, and seating arrangements.
 They may also offer dishes from other cuisines.
 Immigrants from Greece have opened many Greek restaurants in the U.S., some of which began due to new health codes during the early 20th century that limited or restricted food carts.
 Per the restrictions during this time, people opened Greek restaurants instead of operating food carts.
 Additionally, many Greek confectioneries and sweet shop businesses declined during this period due to an increase in manufactured candies and sweets.
 Many of these companies transformed their businesses into lunchrooms, and later, restaurants.